 That means that by 2012, if approved by Congress, 44 percent of the FDA’s $2.5 billion allocation will come from Big Pharma, the very companies whose products the FDA is charged with regulating.”
 3

 You don’t have to be Big Pharma’s guinea pig, because you have a choice.
-With the Save Our Bones Program by your side, you have full control of your bone health without having to worry about dangerous side-effects; there’s only a healthy change for the better!
+With the Osteoporosis Reversal Program by your side, you have full control of your bone health without having to worry about dangerous side-effects; there’s only a healthy change for the better!

 Till next time,

 1 Cousins, Farron.
 “FDA To Merck: Make a Safer Osteoporosis Medication Than Fosamax.”
 Ring of Fire.
 February 11, 2013.
 Web. https://www.ringoffireradio.com/2013/02/11/fda-to-merck-make-a-safer-osteoporosis-medication-than-fosamax/

 2 Raymond, Nate.
 “Merck hit with $285,000 verdict in Fosamax trial.”
 Reuters.
 February 5, 2013.
 Web. https://www.reuters.com/article/2013/02/05/us-merck-fosamax-idUSBRE91416H20130205

 3 “FDA Fast-Track Programs for Drugs and Medical Devices.”
 Drugwatch.
 February 27, 2013.
 Web. https://www.drugwatch.com/fda/